 Located in Williamson County, Thrall is a small Texas community with a population of almost 900 people.
 Located roughly 35 miles north of Austin, the town was named after the Reverend Homer S. Thrall who was very much admired in the town.
-While small in numbers, the citizens are quite proud of their little town which shows up on occasions such as in 1998 when their school’s baseball team won the A Texas State Championship or in winning back to back women’s power lifting championships in 2008 and 2009.
+While small in numbers, the citizens are quite proud of their little town which shows up on occasions such as in 1998 when their school’s baseball team won the A Texas State Championship or in winning back-to-back women’s power lifting championships in 2008 and 2009.

-The History of Thrall Texas
+The History of Thrall, Texas

 As with many towns in the region, the history of Thrall begins with the arrival of the railroad in 1876 when the I&GN or International-Great Northern line established a station in the area called Stiles Switch.
 The original name for the community came from the family that owned a nearby ranch.
-It was not long that people starting moving in around the station and a town started to rise.
-By the turn of the 20th century when a post office and general store were established, the people of the town decided to rename their community “Thrall”.
+It was not long that people started moving in around the station and a town started to rise.
+By the turn of the 20th century when a post office and general store were established, the people of the town decided to rename their community “Thrall.”
 Despite a population of just 150 people in 1914, the town added a bank to the numerous businesses that were popping up.

 By 1915, oil was discovered in the area and in just five years the population swelled to 3,000 people as over 200 oil wells were dug in search of more black gold.
-However, by 1920 the oil boom has dropped considerably and the population of the town was reduced to just 272.
-The following year, the remnants of a hurricane moved over the town which caused a massive downpour measured at almost 40 inches of rain in just a 36 hour period.
+However, by 1920 the oil boom has dropped considerably, and the population of the town was reduced to just 272.
+The following year, the remnants of a hurricane moved over the town which caused a massive downpour measured at almost 40 inches of rain in just a 36-hour period.
 The result was a devastating flood that took the town and the surrounding communities years to recover.